The signed Varchenko Determinant for Complexes of Oriented Matroids: Introduction

 After the original proof of Varchenko there were several approaches to provide cleaner proofs of this result.
 Denham and Henlon~\cite{DH} sketched an elegant alternative way to prove the result.
-Gente~\cite{G} provided some more details for that proof and claimed to have generalized the result to cones, which are also called topcones or in our notation supertopes, i.e.\ convex sets of regions.
+Gente~\cite{G} provided some more details for that proof and generalized their approach to cones, which are also called topcones or in our notation supertopes, i.e.\ convex sets of regions.
 This method was generalized by Hochst\"attler and Welker~\cite{WH} to oriented matroids, which form a combinatorial model for hyperplane arrangements reflecting their local linear structure but allowing for some global non-linearities.
 Aguiar and Mahajan~\cite{AM} generalized the original proof of Varchenko to a signed version of the matrix and also derived the result for topcones.
-Here one considers an oriented hyperplane arrangement and the entries of the signed Varchenko matrix depend on which side of a hyperplane a cell lies, see \ref{def:signed}.
-Randriamaro~\cite{R} generalized their proof to oriented matroids.
+In the signed case one considers an oriented hyperplane arrangement and the entries of the signed Varchenko matrix depend on which side of a hyperplane a cell lies, see \ref{def:signed}.
+Randriamaro~\cite{R1} generalized their proof to oriented matroids and proved the factorization formula also for topoplane arrangements \cite{R2}.
+In his habilitation thesis he furthermore showed very recently that topoplane arrangements form a topological representation for {\em complexes of oriented matroids} (COMs) \cite{R3}, leading to our result from a different perspective.
+Note that Varchenko and Brylawski~\cite{BV} already generalized another, simpler bilinear form from hyperplane arrangements to matroids.

-Bandelt et al.\ generalized oriented matroids to {\em complexes of oriented matroids} by relaxing the global symmetry while maintaining convexity and local symmetry.
+Bandelt et al.\ generalized oriented matroids to COMs by relaxing the global symmetry while maintaining convexity and local symmetry.
 This framework captures a variety of classes beyond oriented matroids, e.g., distributive lattices, CAT(0)-cube complexes, lopsided sets, linear extension graphs, and affine oriented matroids, see~\cite{BCK}.
-The purpose of this paper is to show, that the latter requirements are still sufficient for the factorization formula to hold.
+Hochstättler and Welker proved the factorization formula not only for the full oriented matroid but also for supertopes, i.e.\ topal fibers in oriented matroids.
+Every supertope is a COM and it has even been conjectured in \cite[Conjecture 1]{BCK} and~\cite[Conjecture 1]{KM} that any COM can be realized as a supertope of an oriented matroid.
+Also see~\ref{prob:supertopes}.
+However, that conjecture seems out of reach at the moment.
+A big part of the motivation for the work in the present paper is to support that conjecture by explicitly proving the factorization formula for general COMs.
 The presentation as well as the proof follow the lines of Hochst\"attler and Welker~\cite{WH}.
-We furthermore achieve a generalization to the signed version of the Varchenko matrix, thus generalizing Randriamaro~\cite{R}.
+We furthermore achieve a generalization to the signed version of the Varchenko matrix, thus generalizing Randriamaro~\cite{R1}.